vladmgrusu/haddock/README.md

 * *Mirror.v*: same as previous item but for *mirror* function on Rose trees.

-* *Collatz.v¨*: using Haddock's theorem, defintion of a *collatz* function, and proof of a property stated in the paper.
+* *Collatz.v*: using Haddock's theorem, defintion of a *collatz* function, and proof of a property stated in the paper.

 * *While.v*: using Haddoc's theorem, definition of a partial monadic function modeling  imperative *while* loops.